blin/resume/evgeniy_petrov_cv.rst

 Summary
 -------
-I am a developer with 3 years of experience in developing, testing, deploying and supporting applications in python and java.
+I am a developer with 3 years of experience in developing, testing, deploying and supporting applications in Python and Java.

-Currently working as a DevOp and interested in a position that combines development and operations.
+Currently working as a DevOps and interested in a position that combines development and operations.